percyperezdante/percyperezdante.github.io/source/content/SRE/_index.md

 # Site Reliability Engineering

-This is a topic that I am trying to implement on a development environment.
-It is at its initial steps but I expect fill this page with books, papers or articles.
+This page is in its initial stage.
+I am trying to collect and read references which can be found at [references.](references)